 This is called 'fee-based advice', and the adviser has a fiduciary duty to give advice and act in your best interest.

 This is truly independent advice because it is given free from the conflict and bias of being paid by someone other than you, the client.

 Financial product providers (such as RL360, Friends Provident International, Zurich International or Hansard Global, to name but a few) also charge for the savings, investment and pension solutions they manage for you and which were sold to you.

 These charges are charged to you, the client, and deducted from your account each year.

-You also pay charges in the form of the cost of the funds that make up your investment portfolio.
+You also pay charges in the form of the cost of the funds that make up your investment portfolio or offshore investment bond.

 A product provider will use the terms ‘charges’, ‘fees’ and ‘costs’ interchangeably; they all relate to the money you pay them for their work and the underlying investment charges you also pay.

 So, a simple-sounding 'offshore pension' from a well-known offshore life insurance company like any of those named above may take annual charges including management costs, establishment costs and mutual fund management costs.

 These are taken every single year that you hold the policy.